omni-us/jsonargparse/DOCUMENTATION.rst

 Parsers that have an `action="config"` argument also include a ``--print_config`` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
-If the `ruyaml <https://ruyaml.readthedocs.io>`__ package is installed, the config can be printed having the help descriptions content as YAML comments by using ``--print_config=comments``.
+If the `ruamel.yaml <https://pypi.org/project/ruamel.yaml>`__ package is installed, the config can be printed having the help descriptions content as YAML comments by using ``--print_config=comments``.
 Another option is ``--print_config=skip_null`` which skips entries whose value is ``null``.

 From within Python it is also possible to serialize a config object by using